Suzaku (film): Production

 Suzaku was the 35mm film debut of Kawase, who was known for her independently produced films in 8mm.
 A reference to her previous career can be seen in Suzaku through the 8mm film projected at the end.
-The only professional actor in the production was Jun Kunimura, though the film was also the debut of Machiko Ono, who later went on to a successful acting career.
+The only professional actor in the production was Jun Kunimura, though the film was also the debut of Machiko Ono, who later went on to have a successful acting career.

 Reception

 Suzaku was selected for the Directors' Fortnight at the 1997 Cannes Film Festival and won the Caméra d'Or (best first film) at the Festival.
 It also won the FIPRESCI Award at the 1997 International Film Festival Rotterdam.
 Machiko Ono won the best actress award at the Singapore Film Festival for her role.

 Novelization

 Kawase herself wrote a novelization of the film under the same title.